rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

        - tdp_mmu_link_sp
      - tdp_mmu_map_handle_target_level

-We now examine the code each of these 3 steps separately:
+We now examine the code of each of these 3 steps separately:

 #### Shadow page and SPTEs allocation (`tdp_mmu_alloc_sp`)